paulbrejla/paulbrejla.github.io/index.md

 * Quantitative Statistics

 #### Practice
-* Backend Engineer at hepster.com, where I help an InsurTech startup build a scalable, backend platform.
+* Head of Backend at hepster.com, where I help an InsurTech startup build a scalable, backend platform.
 I helped the business by architecting a cloud-native infrastructure based on Spring Boot & Kotlin, AWS, Docker, Laravel, and Vue.js and coaching the delivery team (current).
 * Systems Analyst AIDA Cruises' Digital Unit, where I helped with the integration of Digital Products into legacy systems infrastructures as part of the organization's Digital Transformation.
 I was primarily involved in building decision support systems for call centers and the group's expansion into the Chinese market (Oct.
 2016 - Oct.
 2017).
 * Business Analyst Reservations & Electronic Channels at AIDA Cruises, where I was responsible for the internet booking platforms and the electronic channels (B2C - B2B) connected to it.
 I primarily dealed with requirements engineering and architecting a mission-critical Java stack based on Spring & Hibernate (Nov.
 2011 - Oct.
 2016).
 * Project Manager for a business-to-business marketing analysis project for a major cruise line in the DACH travel market.
 * Research Assistant for the programme in (International) Cruise Industry Management at the Bremerhaven University of Applied Sciences.
 * Internship at the "Touristikverband Rotenburg Wümme e.V.", where I implemented a county-wide internet reservation system.

-#### Research & Other Projects
+#### Research & Other Contributions
 My work or work that I have contributed to has been published in peer-reviewed and renowned journals within the respective fields.
 I have been educated in a broad range of quantitative and qualitative skills at three European universities.
 I also do side projects, mostly to scratch own itches and stay on top of current technologies.

+##### Open Source
+* **easy-rules**.
+I contributed the ability to read MVEL rules from strings using a java.io.Reader to easy-rules, a simple rules engine for Java.

+#### Projects
+* **Kreuzfahrt-Gurus.de**.
+I built a scalable, cloud-native backend for frontend infrastructure based on Spring Boot and Kotlin.
+I also developed vuejs components. (http://www.kreuzfahrt-gurus.de)
+* **Ferien-Api.de**.
+I built a small service based on Spring Boot, Kotlin, and Jetty that exposes German school holidays via a RESTful API. (https://www.ferien-api.de)